CompNet/BiblioProcess/README.md

 -----------------------------------------------------------------------

 ## Description
 This software aims at extracting networks from bibliographic corpora.
-It can open Bibtex files, to get the details of a collection of articles, as well as Thomson ISI files, in order to get the bibliographic references contained in these articles.
-It matches both files and exports several
+It can open Bibtex files, to get the detail of a collection of articles, as well as Thomson ISI files, in order to get the bibliographic references contained in these articles.
+It matches both files and exports several networks:
-networks:
 * Citation networks
   * Article citation networks: nodes are articles, links are directed from the cited to the citing articles.
   * Author citation networks: nodes are authors, links are directed from the cited to the citing authors, weights are the numbers of citations.